Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Outlines of the Proof of Theorem

-{ \bf Proof.} The proof of this lemma follows from the proof of Part 2 in Lemma 2.
-See Appendix \ref{appendix:proofofcontinsprice}. $\Box$

-{ \bf Remark.} Lemma \ref{lamma:pu>pc} says that if $p^u\ge p^c$, then our algorithm will not enter Step 3.
-When $p^c > p^u$ however, it is also possible that our algorithm will not enter Step 3, but as we will show later, in that case, $p^u$ must be very close to $p^c$ so that the revenue collected is still near-optimal.
+A corollary of Lemma \ref{lemma:containsprice} is that if $p^u \ge p^c$, then with probability $1-O\left(\frac{1}{n}\right)$, our algorithm will not enter Step 3.
+When $p^c > p^u$, however, it is also possible that our algorithm will not enter Step 3, but we show in that case, $p^u$ must be very close to $p^c$ so that the revenue collected is still near-optimal.

 Now we have proved that with high probability, $p^D$ will always be in our price interval.
-Next we analyze the revenue collected for this algorithm and therefore prove our main theorem.
+We next analyze the revenue collected by this algorithm and prove our main theorem.